demisto/content/Packs/SymantecDLP/Integrations/SymantecDLPV2/README.md

 ### Outputs
 #### The following outputs were removed in this version:

-In the *commandName* command:
+In the *symantec-dlp-get-incident-details* command:

 *SymantecDLP.Incident.LongID*
-*SymantecDLP.Incident.StatusCode* - this output was replaced by *SymantecDLP.Incident.incidentStatusIde*.
+*SymantecDLP.Incident.StatusCode* - this output was replaced by *SymantecDLP.Incident.incidentStatusId*.
 *SymantecDLP.Incident.CreationDate* - this output was replaced by *SymantecDLP.Incident.creationDate*.
 *SymantecDLP.Incident.DetectionDate* - this output was replaced by *SymantecDLP.Incident.detectionDate*.
 *SymantecDLP.Incident.Severity* - this output was replaced by *SymantecDLP.Incident.severity*.
 *SymantecDLP.Incident.MessageSource* - this output was replaced by *SymantecDLP.Incident.messageSource*.
-*SymantecDLP.Incident.MessageSourceType*
+*SymantecDLP.Incident.MessageSourceType* - this output was replaced by *SymantecDLP.Incident.messageType*.
 *SymantecDLP.Incident.MessageType* - this output was replaced by *SymantecDLP.Incident.messageType*.
-*SymantecDLP.Incident.MessageTypeID*
+*SymantecDLP.Incident.MessageTypeID - this output was replaced by *SymantecDLP.Incident.messageTypeId*.*
 *SymantecDLP.Incident.Policy.Name* - this output was replaced by *SymantecDLP.Incident.policyName*.
 *SymantecDLP.Incident.Policy.Version* - this output was replaced by *SymantecDLP.Incident.policyVersion*.
 *SymantecDLP.Incident.Policy.Label*